 What are the risk factors for cancer of the esophagus?

-But risk factors don't tell us everything.
-Having a risk factor, or even several, does not mean that you will get the disease.
+But having a risk factor, or even several, does not mean that you will get the disease.
 Many people with risk factors never develop esophagus cancer, while others with this disease may have few or no known risk factors.

 The chance of getting esophageal cancer is low at younger ages and increases with age.
 Less than 15% of cases are found in people younger than age 55.